Let’s start with the problem:

 Accept that you are flawed, prone to distractions and your motivation and willpower will fail you.

 The best hack at your disposal?
-Show up to “change inducing” environments.
+Show up to “change inducing” environments and get out of your comfort zone (physically)!

 OK.
 Next step.